jayenliao/get-book-info/README.md

 # get-book-info

 This is a small side project.
 The objective is to get the basic information of the book based on the given ISBN.
-Specifically, a web crawler based on `BeautifulSoup` is used to get the book information from the item page of [TAAZE.com ](https://www.taaze.tw/index.html), a well-known booksteller in Taiwan.
+Specifically, a web crawler based on `BeautifulSoup` is used to get the book information from the item page of [TAAZE.com ](https://www.taaze.tw/index.html), a well-known bookseller in Taiwan.

 ## Files